 But, in the end, we all still die.

-For additional information about Lynden, WA funeral services, our compassionate and experienced team at Moles Farewell Tributes is here to help.
+For additional information about funeral services, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Ferndale is here to help.
+We also serve the areas of Lynden, Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 2039 Main St., Ferndale, WA 98248, or you can call us today at (360) 384-1391.